micheleangioni/multi-language/README.md

 ## Introduction

-Multi Language is a [Laravel 4](http://laravel.com) package which handles the project localization.
-It acts as a wrapper for the laravel localization package and lets easy translation of your lang files into new languages.
+Multi Language is a [Laravel 4](http://laravel.com) package which handles the localization.
+It acts as a wrapper for the laravel localization package and lets ease translation of your default lang files into new languages.

 ## Installation